qdzhaov/mintty/wiki/Tips.md

 Take care to make sure that the child process has the same idea about the character encoding as the terminal in this scenario.

+### Unicode support ###

+For character width and character name information, mintty supports Unicode data also internally.
+Unicode with information is used if option `Charwidth` is set to anthing other than the default `locale`.
+(See also wiki page [Versions](https://github.com/mintty/mintty/wiki/Versions).)

 ### GB18030 support ###

+Note: This special support is only applied for cygwin versions < 3.5 from which cygwin supports GB18030 natively.

-Mintty has special support for the GB18030 character encoding which is not supported by cygwin and therefore not available for interactive configuration of the `Charset` setting in the Options dialog.
+Mintty has special support for the GB18030 character encoding which was not supported by cygwin and therefore not available for interactive configuration of the `Charset` setting in the Options dialog.
 Setting `Charset=GB18030` in a config file or on the command line invokes